 Junior Chef Lesson 2: Knife Safety and Stir Fry

 For today’s Junior Chef lesson, go over kitchen knife safety and demonstrate how to use a knife properly.
-This lesson helps teens ages 12-15 begin using one of the most important kitchen tools with more confidence and care.
+This lesson helps learners begin using one of the most important kitchen tools with more confidence, care, and responsibility.

 Knife skills take practice, maturity, and supervision.
 Go slowly, review the rules often, and make safety the focus before moving on to the recipe.